Swiss International Air Lines Flight 850: Accident

 Hamburg ATC then offered Neubrandenburg Airport, which was rejected by the crew of Flight 850 on receiving the weather information.
 Werneuchen Airfield was then offered, which was 20 nmi away and offered a runway 1500 m long.
 Werneuchen was accepted by the crew.
 ATC managed to contact the chairman of the flying club based at Werneuchen.
 He stated that the runway surface was 2400 m long, but an earth bank stretched across the runway leaving 1500 m available.
 Landing on Runway 08 meant that the first part of the runway fell before the earth bank.
 Almost an hour after aborting the approach to Fuhlsbüttel, Flight 850 began its approach to Werneuchen.
 The crew reported that they were visual with the runway and were advised by Werneuchen ATC that they needed to land on the eastern part of Runway 08.
 When Flight 850 turned onto its final approach, the captain remarked that the runway was "longer than Berne", and told the first officer to land wherever he wanted.
 Although the closed off part of the runway had been marked as such, the markings had weathered severely over the years, meaning that the original markings were easier to see than those that actually applied.
 Fading light and a lack of runway lighting contributed to the inability of the crew to see the earth bank.

 The first officer landed the aircraft at what appeared to be the runway threshold.
 It then came in contact with the earth bank which ripped off all three undercarriage legs and the aircraft slid to a halt on its belly.
 The fire alarm for the port engine sounded, and the crew performed fire drills on both engines.
 One female passenger injured her leg.
-The wrecked aircraft was initially stored but was later declared beyond economic repair and was subsequently scrapped.